ZexuanSun/DTF-Drug-Synergy/README.md

 Note that for the convenience of programming, each drug combination was encoded into an index.
-To be specific, I used the formula below:

-drug_A_index + drug_B_index * 38 + cell_line_index * 38 * 38
+To be specific, I used the formula: drug_A_index + drug_B_index * 38 + cell_line_index * 38 * 38,

-to be the index of a particular drug combination.
+to encode drug combinations.
 Therefore, I can decode the index to get the original drug combination information.

 The manuscript of this research project is now avaliable on [arXiv](https://arxiv.org/abs/1911.10313).
 If you have any questions or suggestions, please feel free to contact me :).